Graduate Certificate in Professional Accounting (GCPA) Admission Requirements and Application Procedures

 The McGill GCPA program at Desautels is an accredited Professional Education Program (PEP) of CPA Quebec.
 The program is designed to provide students with professional training on the latest CPA concepts and practice-related issues while preparing them to write the national Common Final Examination (CFE).
 Completion of a PEP and passing the CFE are two of the required components for obtaining the highly respected CPA designation.
 Combining McGill's international reputation and top professors, McGill's GCPA program ensures that graduates can make professional judgment using financial information in a global business environment.

 The GCPA program is intended to allow students to develop professional skills that will be recognized nationally and internationally.
 The program focuses on the acquisition and integration of in-depth specialized knowledge in fields in which engagements are likely to be entrusted to CPAs.
 More specifically, the objective of the Graduate Certificate is to develop the technical and enabling skills outlined by CPA Canada and needed for the exercise of professional judgment necessary to solve practical problems related to the practice of professional accounting.
-Our lecturers are hard-working, dedicated, and motivated to making our students succeed in the program.
+Our lecturers are hard-working, dedicated, and motivated to ensure our students succeed in the program.

 The GCPA program, coupled with a 24-month recognized training period, provides students with the academic and professional business training, communication and interpersonal skills needed to succeed in a CPA career.